The Total Best Books for Learning Spanish

 5 501 Spanish Verbs

-Published in 1996, Barron's Educational Series
+Published in 1996 by Barron's Educational Series.

 6 Lonely Planet Spanish

-Published in 2001, Lonely Planet Publishing
+Published in 2001 by Lonely Planet Publishing.

-A good conversation guide to use during your trips.
+This book is a good conversation guide to use during your trips.
 It has simple phrases but it doesn't teach Spanish, it's just a good collection of phrases and words to get around in an emergency.
 Lonely Planet is a well-known name in travel guides.

 7 Spanish (Eyewitness Travel Guide Phrase Books)

-Published in 1998, Eyewitness Travel Guides, London
+Published in 1998 by Eyewitness Travel Guides, London.

 8 Easy Spanish Step-By-Step

 Although the book has mistakes and grammatical flaws, the drawings are nice and it's a fun book to read.
-Unfortunately it's clear that the author, Barbara Bregstein, is not a Spanish native and some of the mistakes she made have been pointed out by universities in Spain and Latin America.
+Unfortunately, it's clear that the author, Barbara Bregstein, is not a Spanish native, and some of the mistakes she made have been pointed out by universities in Spain and Latin America.
 It's a fun book, but be careful if you use it for exams.

 9 Las 500 dudas mas frecuentes del Espanol (Spanish Edition)